 Ignore the following sentence if you’re a man:

 If your hair is used to parabens and SLS (sodium lauryl sulfate) in shampoo it can look a bit dry and dull after using the Rituals shampoo and conditioner.
 However if you use shampoo without parabens and SLS anyway, this shampoo is great and it smells very pleasant.

 Wifi is complimentary throughout the hotel and a decent speed for Netflix.
-(I finally watched the new Gilmore Girls episodes).

 The Gran Hotel Montesol Ibiza has 33 rooms including one accessible room, 3 suites, 12 premier, 6 superior and 11 classic rooms.
 The style and decoration in all rooms is the same and most rooms only vary in size.
 However the accessible and the classic rooms do not have a french balcony.
 There are rooms with city view, harbour view and interior view (or rather courtyard view).